-5.1.
-Have you prepared a Plain Language Statement (PLS) that explains the nature of the research, the aim of the data collection, their rights (e.g. voluntariness, possibility to withdraw at any time), and possible risks?
+5.2.
+Have you prepared a Plain Language Statement (PLS) that explains the nature of the research?
+Have you prepared a consent form?

 All participants should receive a verbal or written briefing before participating in research.
 What is essential, is that the information is easy to understand, i.e. provided in plain language, avoiding technical jargon and complicated sentence structure, so that it can be understood at first reading.
+Moreover, it must be provided in a language that the prospective participant is fluent in.

 Researchers also need to exercise judgement how much details are provided, deciding what is most adequate in a particular context, carefully considering pros and cons, in particular the rights of the prospective participants.
-Indeed, informed consent can never be complete, as it would be unethical to burden the potential participant with too much irrelevant information (e.g. the background scientific discourse, theoretical concepts, or details of the data analysis).
-Also, it is practical to avoid spending too much time on the consent part of the interaction with participants.
-So while on the one hand researchers need to provide all relevant information, on the other hand it is generally useful to be concise and to focus on the information that it is relevant to the potential participants.
+Indeed, informed consent can never be complete, as it would be unethical to burden the potential participant with too much irrelevant information (e.g. the background scientific discourse, theoretical concepts, or technical details of the data analysis).
+Also, it is practical to avoid spending too much time on the information and consent part of the interaction with participants.
+So, while on the one hand researchers need to provide all relevant information, on the other hand it is generally useful to be concise and to focus on the information that it is most relevant to the potential participants.